-Joseph Pilates developed a sequence of exercises that moves your whole body, focusing on strengthening your core and lengthening your spine, both of which help to improve your posture.
+Joseph Pilates developed a sequence of exercises that move your whole body, focusing on strengthening your core and lengthening your spine, both of which help to improve your posture.
 The classical mat exercises in this workout are a great introduction to Pilates that you can do at home.
 Some gyms offer what’s called ‘Reformer Pilates’ using a machine that you do the exercises on, which has springs attached for resistance.

-A mat or towel.
+What you need: A mat or towel.

 Follow the instructions on each exercise for how many reps to do or for how long to do them.
 We’ve shown the easy versions, but follow the tips to push yourself, too.